andrel6392/github-tutorial/README.md

 ---
 ## Initial Setup
 ### Account Setup for Github and Cloud9
 If you don't already have a github account then you need to make one.
 Use an email that you already have and if you are from HSTAT use your school email.
 If you don't know it then it's first name + first letter of your last name + last 4 digits of your ID + hstat.org.
 Make sure to go to your email and verify your Github account.
+Open up cloud9 again and then go to settings and click and connected services.
+You should see an option to connect to github.
+Click on that then you can begin to sign in through github when using cloud9.

 ### Cloud9 and Github Linking